tsgates/arch-wiki-markdown/wiki/Wine.md

 Games that use advanced sound systems may require installations of lib32-openal.

+MIDI support

+MIDI was a quite popular system for video games music in the 90.
+If you are trying out old games, it is not uncommon that the music will not play out of the box.
+Wine has excellent MIDI support.
+However you first need to make it work on your host system.
+See the wiki page for more details.
+Last but not least you need to make sure Wine will use the correct MIDI output.
+See the Wine Wiki for a detailed setup.

 > Other libraries

-Some applications (e.g. Office 2003) require ability to parse HTML or XML (they use MSXML library), in such case you need to install lib32-libxml2.
+-   Some applications (e.g. Office 2003/2007) require the MSXML library to parse HTML or XML, in such cases you need to install lib32-libxml2.

-Applications that play music may require lib32-mpg123.
+-   Some applications that play music may require lib32-mpg123.

-For application that use native image manipulation libraries installation of lib32-giflib and lib32-libpng may be required.
+-   Some applications that use native image manipulation libraries may require lib32-giflib and lib32-libpng.

-For encryption support on x86_64 you need to install lib32-gnutls.
+-   Some applications that require encryption support may require lib32-gnutls.

 > Fonts